jacobpatterson1549/selene-bananas/README.md

 && echo DATABASE_URL=postgres://$PGUSER:$PGPASSWORD@$PGHOSTADDR:$PGPORT/$PGDATABASE'
 ```

-### HTTPS
+#### HTTPS

 The app can be run on HTTP over TLS (HTTPS).
-If running on TLS, HTTP requests are redirected to HTTPS.
+If running on TLS, most HTTP requests are redirected to HTTPS.

-#### ACME

-The server can verify its identity over HTTP to pass a Automatic Certificate Management Environment (ACME) HTTP-01 challenge.
-Add the `--acme-challenge-token` and `--acme-challenge-key` parameters with necessary values when running the server to return correct responses when the server's identity is challenged to create TLS certificates.
-After the certificates are created, remove the acme-* flags, and replace the [resources/tls-cert.pem](resources/tls-cert.pem) and [resources/tls-key.pem](resources/tls-key.pem) files with the certificates.
-See [letsencrypt.org](https://letsencrypt.org/docs/challenge-types/#http-01-challenge) for more information about challenges.

-### Server Ports

-if the PORT parameter is specified in the `.env` file, the server will only run HTTPS without a certificate.
-See TLS section below for how to run on HTTP and HTTPS

-#### TLS
+If the server handles HTTPS by providing its own certificate, use the PORT variable to specify the HTTPS port.
+When POST is defined, no HTTP server will be started from HTTP_PORT and certificates are not read.
+Use this in combination weth `NO_TLS_REDIRECT=true` to prevent the server trying to check the TLS headers on requests.

+##### Mkcert

 Use [mkcert](https://github.com/FiloSottile/mkcert) to configure a development machine to accept local certificates.
 ```bash